MSc/Postgraduate Diploma/Postgraduate Certificate Events Management

-- Critical Issues in Tourism and Events Management introduces you to event studies, an interdisciplinary field that studies all planned events, and meanings attached to events and the event experience.
+- Critical Issues in Tourism and Events Management introduces you to event studies, an interdisciplinary field that studies all kinds of planned events and considers the meanings attached to events and the event experience.

-- Events and Festivals: Planning and Management equips you with knowledge and understanding of planning and managing events and festivals, including pitching , accessing funding, project management for events, and regulatory frameworks and policy contexts.
+- Events and Festivals: Planning and Management equips you with knowledge and understanding of planning and managing events and festivals.
+This includes pitching, accessing funding and project management for events, along with regulatory frameworks and policy contexts.

-- Staging and Evaluation of Events explores the various challenges and responsibilities of managing a range of resources to stage events and festivals, including designing the event, and evaluating and monitoring events with regards to the customer experience.
+- Staging and Evaluation of Events explores the various challenges and responsibilities of managing a range of resources to stage events and festivals, including their design and the evaluation and monitoring of them with regard to the customer experience.

-The Postgraduate Diploma is made up of the above modules, along with the following three core modules and one option module.
+The Postgraduate Diploma is made up of the above modules, along with the following three core modules and one optional module.

 - Work-based Learning in Events and Tourism provides you with the opportunity to hone your practical skills by getting involved in real-world events and projects.
 You will undertake a short work placement, volunteering for an events or festival organisation.

-- Leadership enables you to critically examine and evaluate leadership theory and practice, and to develop a capacity for self-awareness and reflective learning with regards to leading and managing within organisations.
+- Leadership enables you to critically examine and evaluate leadership theory and practice.
+It also helps you to develop a capacity for self-awareness and reflective learning with regard to leading and managing within organisations.

-- Project Management offers a theoretical and practical perspective on critical factors for the successful management of projects, and provides you with a comprehensive insight into the realities of project management processes in a variety of contemporary organisational settings.
+- Project Management offers a theoretical and practical perspective on critical factors for the successful management of projects.
+It also provides you with a comprehensive insight into the realities of project management processes in a variety of contemporary organisational settings.

 Learning and Teaching